-Different lithologies of widely varying porosity and permeability alternate within the upper 37 mbsf at Site C0017.
-In particular, the pumiceous gravel/clast layers (Unit II) and the volcaniclastic-pumiceous sand layers (Unit III) are likely to be much more permeable than the clay layers (Unit I).
+Different lithologies of widely varying porosity and permeability alternate within the uppermost 37 mbsf at Site C0017.
+In particular, the pumiceous gravel and sand layers are much more permeable than the hemipelagic mud layers (Unit I).
 As such, they represent potential pathways for recharge of cold bottom seawater into the hydrothermal system.
 One such example is the prominent oxidized interval from 26 to 35 mbsf in Hole C0017C.
 These observations and inferences are consistent with the low thermal gradient in the shallow subseafloor and the concave-upward temperature profile that increases exponentially with depth.
-Similar lithologies occur over the depth interval 60-100 mbsf, with probable high porosity and permeability and a lower thermal gradient, suggesting the possibility of lateral flow within this deeper interval.
+Similar lithologies occur over the depth interval 60-100 mbsf, with high porosity and permeability and a lower thermal gradient, suggesting the possibility of further recharge within this deeper interval.
 No core was recovered between 37 and 60 mbsf, but the drilling record indicates the presence of a hard layer at ~50 mbsf that could represent a hydrologic barrier between upper and lower permeable zones.
-At greater depth, the only hydrothermal alteration evident at Site C0017 was seen in the deepest core recovered, from 140-150 mbsf, where more permeable pumiceous grit horizons are altered to pale gray clay.
-These grits are intercalated with apparently unaltered indurated dark gray calcareous clay, again suggesting that the coarser sediment layers acted as flow paths.
-As noted above, the temperature at this depth is $90^{\circ} \pm 5^{\circ}$ C.
+At greater depth, the only hydrothermal alteration evident at Site C0017 was seen in the deepest core recovered, from 140-150 mbsf, where more permeable pumiceous grit horizons are partially altered to pale gray clay, although there is little change apparent in XRD-determined mineralogy, other than the addition of sylvite (KCl) in one sample, which corresponds to the increase in pore water K at the base of Hole C0017D.
+The pale altered grit is intercalated with apparently unaltered indurated dark gray calcareous clay, again suggesting that the coarser sediment layers acted as flow paths.
+As noted above, the temperature at this depth is $90^{\circ} \pm$ 5°C.

-As was observed within Unit I at Site C0014, abundant foraminifers and coccoliths dominated by Emiliania huxleyi, Gephyrocapsa oceanica, and Reticulofenestra asanoi were identified within the upper 28 mbsf.
-Biostratigraphy thus supports the equivalence of Units I through III at Site C0017 with Unit I at Sites C0014 and C0015.
+As was observed in Unit I at Site C0014, abundant foraminifers and coccoliths dominated by Emiliania huxleyi, Gephyrocapsa oceanica, and Reticulofenestra asanoi were identified within the upper 28 mbsf.
+Biostratigraphy thus supports the equivalence of Units I-IV at Site C0017 with Unit I at Sites C0014 and C0015.